Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Responsive Design📲:
 ------------------
-The code we implemented in the CSS was vh and vw.
-This functions lets our pokedex container makes the most out of the possible view height and width.
-To limit the view on larger devices like a laptop, we limited its max width to 600 pixels.
+The code we implemented is to limit the view on larger devices like a laptop by limiting its max width to 600 pixels.

 Development Challenges🛑:
 -----------------------